baileydebarmore/epi-papers/emm-interxn.md

 # Effect measure modification, interactions, and subgroups

+## Explanation of differences between interaction terms and stratifying, Buckley et al 2017
+Abstract excerpt:
+**Objectives**: We discuss underlying assumptions and evaluate the performance of two traditional approaches for estimating sex-specific effects, stratification and product terms, and introduce a simple modeling alternative: an augmented product term approach.
+**Methods**: We describe the impact of assumptions regarding sexual heterogeneity of confounder relationships on estimates of sex-specific effects of the exposure of interest for three approaches: stratification, traditional product terms, and augmented product terms.
+Using simulated and applied examples, we demonstrate properties of each approach under a range of scenarios.

+Buckley JP, Doherty BT, Keil AP, Engel SM.
+[Statistical Approaches for Estimating Sex-Specific Effects in Endocrine Disruptors Research.](https://ehp.niehs.nih.gov/doi/full/10.1289/EHP334?url_ver=Z39.88-2003&rfr_id=ori:rid:crossref.org&rfr_dat=cr_pub%3dpubmed) Environ Health Perspect.
+2017;125(6):067013.
+Published 2017 Jun 23. doi:10.1289/EHP334

 ## STROBE Guidelines
 "A third area of debate is how joint effects and interactions between risk factors should be evaluated: on additive or multiplicative scales, or should the scale be determined by the statistical model that fits best (see also item 12b and Box 8)?